poke1024/sisyphos/README.md

-A small, versatile, no-nonsense solution for simple batches.
+A small db-based ACID processor for simple batches.

 * support for multiple processing stages
 * support for simple DAG data flow pipelines
 * concurrent (e.g. runs in multiple processes)
-* robust interrupt and resume (i.e. sound transactions)
+* robust interrupt and resume (i.e. safe transactions)

+You might still be better off using file-based batch processors in many cases, since they are easier to debug.

 # Caveats